 Other Mining Legal Services

 If you have received an entry notice from a mining or exploration company wanting to carry out activity on your land, you need to make sure you are aware of your rights.
-At Shine, our dedicated experts are well-versed in a range of mining legal services and can offer you individually-tailored advice to ensure your land is protected.
+At Shine, our dedicated experts are well-versed in a range of CSG and Energy legal services and can offer you individually-tailored advice to ensure your land is protected.

 How can I find out more about Shine Lawyers?